HTTPArchive/almanac.httparchive.org/src/content/en/2024/media.md

 )
 }}

-While many `sizes` attributes are entirely accurate, the median `sizes` attribute is 16% too large on mobile and 19% too large on desktop.
+While many `sizes` attributes are entirely accurate, the median `sizes` attribute is 16% too large on mobile and 43% too large on desktop.
 That might be OK, given the hint-like nature of the feature, but as you can see, the 75th and 90th percentiles aren't pretty.
-Most worryingly, [all of these numbers have gotten significantly worse over the past two years](https://almanac.httparchive.org/en/2022/media#fig-24).
+Most worryingly, [all of these numbers have gotten significantly worse over the past two years](https://almanac.httparchive.org/en/2022/media#fig-24); the median desktop sizes is more than twice as inaccurate as it was two years ago.

 What's the impact of all of this inaccuracy?.